A Dallas Cowboys football blog

 Cowboys Coaching Changes: Don’t Overrate the Departed

-The change to as has been mostly welcomed by Cowboys fans and analysts, as have some of his changes with coordinators and assistants.
-But while a few of McCarthy's moves feel like losses now, let's be careful not to overrate our departing coaches given how Dallas has performed in recent years.
+The change to Mike McCarthy as head coach has been mostly welcomed by Cowboys fans and analysts, as have some of his changes with coordinators and assistants.
+But while a few of McCarthy’s moves feel like losses now, let’s be careful not to overrate our departing coaches given how Dallas has performed in recent years.

 One move is finalized; Colombo is being replaced by longtime McCarthy underling Joe Philbin.
 Given the shift in offensive style and vocabulary, it would make sense that the new head coach wants someone who can translate easily for his players.